Rate-Limiting-Nullifier/rln-docs/src/protocol_spec.md

 # Technical side of RLN

 *This topic is a less strict version of specifications.
-If you want more formal description, you can find specs in the [references](./references.md)*
+If you want more formal description, you can find specs in the [references](./references.md).
+Also, if you're not familiar with Shamir's Secret Sharing scheme, you can [read it here](./sss.md).*

 ___